• Skip to primary navigation

 Saffron milk ingredients.

-Milk – I like to use whole milk (full fat milk) as it makes my drink rich and creamy.
-But you can choose to use skim or low-fat milk too.
+Milk – I like to use whole milk (full-fat milk) as it makes my drink rich and creamy.
+But you can choose to use skim or low-fat milk, too.

-How To Make Saffron Milk
+How To Make Kesar Milk

 Soak 25-30 saffron strands in 2-3 tablespoon of milk for 2 hours.
 Refrigerate the bowl while the saffron is soaking.